17 BEST Things to Do at Mount Rainier (Non-Hikers Too!)

 Top 3 Things to Do at Mount Rainier

-All three experiences are available in Paradise, which has the most amenities and is best for first-time visitors.
+All three experiences are available in Paradise, the visitor area with the most amenities and is best for first-time visitors planning a Mount Rainier trip.

 While Paradise is a fantastic starting point, the park has four other distinct areas to explore.